testmailtt/webhook.site/docs/webhookscript/functions/date.md

 However, if possible, we recommend using either a specific date format like **ISO-8601**, or specifying the date format precisely using the `to_date` function, which removes the risk of misparsing.

+### Supported date formats

+WebhookScript supports a variety of date formats, and functions taking a date will attempt to guess the format of the input string in order to parse the date into a ISO-8601 format.
+It's therefore always recommended to use the ISO-8601 format if possible, for example `2020-05-27T04:00:00.000000Z`.

+#### Supported special format examples

+In addition to date strings, these special formats can also be used to generate dates.

+* `now` - current date and time
+* `+1 day` - adds 1 day to the current date and time
+* `+1 week`
+* `next Thursday` - next Thursday from now
+* `last Monday` - last Monday from now
+* `first day of January 2008`
+* `first Saturday of July 2008`
+* `Monday next week`

 ### Date format characters

 [Click here for a list of possible date format characters](/webhookscript/date-format.html) for the `to_date` and `date_format` functions.